Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.2.5 =
+* Changed: Forum location has to be selected in the settings = 1.2.5 =
 * Fixed: Never highlight guests as topic-authors
 * Added: Database-driven read/unread-logic across topics